 Article 14

-Promotion of agrtourism and diversification
+Promotion of agritourism and diversification

-The Parties shall promote sustainable rural tourism and agrtourism with the objective to create further reciprocal benefits and cooperation between small farmers, gastronomy and accommodations.
+The Parties shall promote sustainable rural tourism and agritourism with the objective to create further reciprocal benefits and cooperation between small farmers, gastronomy and accommodations.

 The Parties shall promote framework conditions for diversification and measures to enable small farmers to provide alternative services at their farms.